pkpio/CollabTodo/docs/index.md

 Requirements:

   * Install app
-  	Atleast on 2 Android devices
+  	At least on 2 Android devices

   * Connect to Network
-  	Devices should be in same network with multicast support
+  	Devices should be in the same network with multicast support

 Running:

   * Open application
-  	On Both devices.
-Kill if open before - gives a fresh start
+  	On both devices.
+Kill if opened before - gives a fresh start

   * Pull navigation
   	A gesture from ```Left-edge to right```